wkoszek/dnsx/README.md

-# 🌐 dnsx
+# 🌐 dnsx - Your DNS records deserve a backup too!* 💾

 A minimalistic DNS export utility for backing up DNS records from multiple providers to YAML format.
 The idea is to get YAML from all all providers, and then use it as ground truth with Terraform.

-## Features
+A fast, minimal DNS export utility that backs up your DNS records from multiple providers to YAML.
+Because losing DNS records is no fun. 😱

-- Export DNS records from:
+## ✨ Features

-  - Cloudflare
+- 🔄 **Multi-provider support:**
-  - Gandi
+  - ☁️ Cloudflare
-  - GoDaddy
+  - 🦩 Gandi
-  - Porkbun
+  - 🟢 GoDaddy
-  - send PR for more DNS providers!
+  - 🐷 Porkbun
-- Export from all configured providers with a single command
+  - 🤝 PRs welcome for more!
-- YAML output format for easy versioning and diffing
+- 📦 Export all providers with one command
-- Environment variable-based configuration (no config files needed)
+- 📝 YAML output - easy to read, diff, and version control
-- Pagination support for accounts with many domains
+- 🔐 Environment variable config - no config files to leak
-- Clean, idiomatic Go implementation
+- 📄 Handles pagination for large accounts

-## Installation
+- 🎯 Machine-parseable output for scripting

-### From Source
+## 🚀 Quick Start

 ```bash
 go install github.com/wkoszek/dnsx/cmd/dnsx@latest